Jacobian curve of singular foliations: Introduction

 If the foliation $\mathcal G$ is non-singular, the jacobian curve ${\mathcal J}_{{\mathcal F},{\mathcal G}}$ coincides with the polar curve of the foliation $\mathcal F$.
 Properties of the equisingularity type of polar curves of foliations have been studied in \cite{Rou,Cor-2003,Cor-2009,Cor-2009-BullBraz}.
 Moreover, if the foliation $\mathcal F$ is given by $df=0$ with $f \in {\mathbb C}\{x,y\}$, we recover the notion of polar curve of a plane curve.
 The local study of these curves has also been widely treated by many authors (see for instance \cite{Mer,Cas-00,Gar,Le-M-W} or the recent works \cite{Alb-G,Hef-H-I}).

 Moreover, the use of polar curves of foliations allowed to describe properties of foliations.
 In \cite{Can-C-M}, the study of intersection properties of polar curves of foliations permitted to characterize generalized curve foliations as well as second type foliations; an expression of the GSV-index can also be given in terms of these invariants (see also \cite{Gen-M} for the dicritical case).
+There are also some recent works that show the interest of jacobian curves or polar curves of foliations in the study of analytic invariants of curves (see for instance \cite{Gom}) or singular foliations (see \cite{Ort-R-V}).